Costco (COST)

 5. Revenue Growth

-With $275.2 billion in revenue over the past 12 months, Costco is a behemoth in the consumer retail sector and benefits from economies of scale, giving it an edge in distribution.
+With $286.3 billion in revenue over the past 12 months, Costco is a behemoth in the consumer retail sector and benefits from economies of scale, giving it an edge in distribution.
 This also enables it to gain more leverage on its fixed costs than smaller competitors and the flexibility to offer lower prices.
+However, its scale is a double-edged sword because there are only a finite number of places to build new stores, making it harder to find incremental growth.
+To expand meaningfully, Costco likely needs to tweak its prices or enter new markets.

-As you can see below, Costco’s sales grew at a decent 10.3% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts) as it opened new stores and increased sales at existing, established locations.
+As you can see below, Costco’s sales grew at a tepid 6.9% compounded annual growth rate over the last three years, but to its credit, it opened new stores and increased sales at existing, established locations.

 Costco Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to grow 7.1% over the next 12 months, a deceleration versus the last six years.
-We still think its growth trajectory is attractive given its scale and suggests the market sees success for its products.
+Looking ahead, sell-side analysts expect revenue to grow 7.1% over the next 12 months, similar to its three-year rate.
+This projection is particularly noteworthy for a company of its scale and suggests the market sees success for its products.

 6. Store Performance